beridel/tecto_source/content/authors/grose/_index.md

 social:
 - icon: envelope
   icon_pack: fas
-  link: 'mailto:gr102@wellesley.edu'
+  link: 'mailto:grose@stanford.edu'
 superuser: false
 title: Gabby Rose
 user_groups:
-- Group members
+- Alumni
 ---

-Gabby is an undergrad student working in the Tectonophysics group since summer 2024.
+Gabby was an undergrad student working in the Tectonophysics group during the summer and fall of 2024.
+She's now a graduate student at Stanford University.
 Her research has been focused on the rupture behavior of low-frequency earthquakes and tectonic tremor.
 You can see her summer 2024 research poster [here]({{< resource url="/files/grose_poster_2024.pdf" >}})!